 In fiscal year 2016, the Company entered into a 10-year partnership agreement with a large online customer acquisition marketing company focused on the U.S. insurance industry to be its exclusive click monetization partner for the majority of its insurance categories.
 The agreement included a one-time upfront cash payment of \$10.0 million, which was being amortized on a straight-line basis over the life of the contract.
-As of July 1, 2020, the contract was terminated and the unamortized remainder of the upfront cash payment became refundable.
-The Company had recorded \$5.3 million as of September 30, 2020 and June 30, 2020 within prepaid expenses and other assets on the Company's condensed consolidated balance sheets.
-Amortization expense was \$0.3 million for the three months ended September 30, 2019.
+As of July 1, 2020, the contract was terminated and the unamortized remainder of the upfront cash payment was subsequently refunded.
+The Company had recorded \$5.3 million as of June 30, 2020 within prepaid expenses and other assets on the Company's condensed consolidated balance sheets.
+Amortization expense was \$0.3 million and \$0.6 million for the three and six months ended December 31, 2019.